una/personal-goals/happy-moments/happy-moments.md

 06/07/2015
 ---
 I saw so many people from my life today!
 Many of which I haven't seen in ages!
 It's the day before BDConf and I've already given so many hugs :D

+06/08/2015
+---
+After BDConf day one, a bunch of us went to this taco place by the hotel.
+Oh my gosh.
+It was so delicious and the company was great.

+06/09/2015
+---
+I spoke at BDConf today, and got super positive feedback.
+One person told me he set up Penthouse & in-lined critical CSS immediately after the talk.

+06/10/2015
+---
+Coming back from Nashville to work today was really nice.
+Everyone was super welcoming back in the office :)